bugzilla/bugzilla/docs/en/rst/administering/groups.rst

 full edit access to others, see :ref:`product-group-controls`.

-.. note:: By default, bugs can also be seen by the Assignee, the Reporter, and by everyone on the CC List, regardless of whether or not the bug would typically be viewable by them.
+.. note:: By default, bugs can also be seen by the Assignee, the Reporter, and everyone on the CC List, regardless of whether or not the bug would typically be viewable by them.
 Visibility to the Reporter and CC List can be overridden (on a per-bug basis) by bringing up the bug, finding the section that starts with ``Users in the roles selected below...``